IdolFest/idolfe.st/README.md

 }
 ```

-The part before the `:` (the "key") is the "shortlink" path that gets redirected.
-The part after the `:` (the "value") is what the user is redirected to.
-So `"tw": "https://twitter.com/nwidolfest` translates to, "if a user visits `idolfe.st/tw`, redirect them to `https://twitter.com/nwidolfest`".
+`"tw": "https://twitter.com/nwidolfest` translates to: "if a user visits `idolfe.st/tw`, redirect them to `https://twitter.com/nwidolfest`".

+The part before the `:` (the "key") is what will be appended to `idolfe.st` to create a shortlink for a user to visit.
+Keys can be as short or as long as you want, using whatever mixture of characters you want. `/` is a special entry for redirecting the root path.

-You can provide either a full URL (like `http://google.com` or `https://twitter.com/foo`), or a path (like `register` or `hotel`).
+The part after the `:` (the "value") is the URL the user is redirected to.
+For the value, you can provide either a full URL (like `http://google.com` or `https://twitter.com/foo`), or a path (like `register` or `hotel`).
 If you only provide a path, the link shortener will prepend https://nwidolfest.com/ to the path.
 That means you can type `"reg": "register"` and Suri will create a shortlink to https://nwidolfest.com/register.
 (You can do `"reg": "https://nwidolfest.com/register"` too, but this way saves you some typing.)

-Keys can be as short or as long as you want, using whatever mixture of characters you want. `/` is a special entry for redirecting the root path.

 ### How to Edit